Mental Health Facilities Garland County, AR

 Life Strategies Counseling

 Life Strategies Counseling is a mental health treatment center in Garland County, AR, located at 1820 Central Avenue, Suite B And C, 71913 zip code area.
 Life Strategies Counseling provides outpatient treatment.
-Life Strategies Counseling offers cognitive behavioral therapy, psychotropic medication and integrated dual diagnosis disorder treatment to seniors 65 or older, children / adolescents and adults.
-Life Strategies Counseling also supports people with PTSD, people with HIV or AIDS and military families.
-Additional services at Life Strategies Counseling consist of court-ordered outpatient treatment, case management and family psychoeducation.
+Life Strategies Counseling offers cognitive behavioral therapy, trauma therapy and integrated dual diagnosis disorder treatment to adults, young adults and children / adolescents.
+Life Strategies Counseling also supports people with trauma, military families and people requiring dual diagnosis treatment.
+Additional services at Life Strategies Counseling consist of family psychoeducation, court-ordered outpatient treatment and case management.

 Pointe Outreach Greater Hot Springs

-Pointe Outreach Greater Hot Springs is a mental health clinic in Garland County, Arkansas, located at 2110 Higdon Ferry Road, Suite D, 71913 zip code.
-Pointe Outreach Greater Hot Springs offers telemedicine/telehealth and outpatient treatment.
-Pointe Outreach Greater Hot Springs provides psychotropic medication, trauma therapy and individual psychotherapy to children / adolescents, adults and young adults.
-Pointe Outreach Greater Hot Springs also supports people with serious mental illness, transitional age young adults and children/adolescents with serious emotional disturbance.
-Some other services provided by Pointe Outreach Greater Hot Springs include case management, psychosocial rehabilitation services and family psychoeducation.
+Pointe Outreach Greater Hot Springs is one of mental health facilities in Garland County, Arkansas, located at 2110 Higdon Ferry Road, Suite D, 71913 zip code.
+Pointe Outreach Greater Hot Springs provides outpatient treatment and telemedicine/telehealth.
+Pointe Outreach Greater Hot Springs provides activity therapy, cognitive behavioral therapy and dialectical behavior therapy to young adults, adults and children / adolescents.
+Pointe Outreach Greater Hot Springs also supports people with trauma, transitional age young adults and people with PTSD.
+Additional services provided at Pointe Outreach Greater Hot Springs include family psychoeducation, case management and suicide prevention services.

 Ouachita Behavioral Health And Wellness